NaiveShark/NaiveSharkComDoc/docs/organization.rst

 Linked products
 ---------------

-List of product, linked with this organization.
+List of :doc:`products</product>`, linked with this organization.
 You can assign the local (manufacturer) code for product for this organization (local trade-name), and url to product page on organization web-site.
 Also, you can check the Role of organization to this product (Design, Manufacture, Sell, Supply, Service and Utilization flag available).

 Example
 -------